nicncs/serverless-euler/README.md

 # serverless-euler
-URL shortener running on API Gateway and Lambda
+Proof of Concept for URL shortener running on API Gateway and Lambda